miguelavaqrod/bolt-dbprotect-extension/Readme.md

 the password, if they don't have it.
 When the user provides the correct password, they will automatically be redirected back to the page they came from.

-To insert the actual form with the password field, simply use:
+To insert the actual form with the username and password fields, simply use:

     {{ dbform() }}